jltsiren/gcsa2/README.md

 This is a reimplementation of the Generalized Compressed Suffix Array (GCSA), a BWT-based index for directed graphs.
 The implementation is based on the [Succinct Data Structures Library 2.0](https://github.com/simongog/sdsl-lite) (SDSL).
 To compile, set `SDSL_DIR` in the Makefile to point to your SDSL directory.
 As the implementation uses C++11, OpenMP, and libstdc++ parallel mode, you need g++ 4.7 or newer to compile.

-[The old implementation](http://jltsiren.kapsi.fi/gcsa) is still available.
-This new implementation should be faster.
-Note that while the original GCSA was a full index, this implementation stops the prefix-doubling algorithm after three steps, when path length is at most 128.
-This should be enough to avoid the combinatorial explosion occurring in many graphs representing genetic variation, without resorting to heuristics.
+[The old implementation](http://jltsiren.kapsi.fi/gcsa) indexed all paths in a directed acyclic graph, which had to be determinized before index construction.
+This implementation indexes paths of length at most 128 in any graph.
+The limit on path length should limit the combinatorial explosion often occurring in graphs containing regions with a lot of branching in a small area.

 The input to index construction is a set of paths of length up to *k* in the original graph.
 The prefix-doubling algorithm transforms the input into an equivalent of order-*8k* de Bruijn graph for the paths of the input graph.
 As such, the index supports path queries of length up to *8k*.
 As each doubling step is followed by a pruning step that merges lexicographically adjacent paths starting from the same node, the resulting graph should be smaller than a de Bruijn graph.